getodk/docs/encrypted-forms.rst

    1. Select the downloaded UCE zip archive file in the file viewer.
    2. Right-click, choose :guilabel:`Extract files...` and extract the files from the downloaded zip archive.
-   3. Navigate into the extracted directory tree and copy the :file:`local_policy.jar` and :file:`US_export_policy.jar` files to the :file:`lib\security` directory under the installation directory of the Java Runtime Enviornment (JRE) of your computer, replacing earlier versions of these files.
+   3. Navigate into the extracted directory tree and copy the :file:`local_policy.jar` and :file:`US_export_policy.jar` files to the :file:`lib\security` directory under the installation directory of the Java Runtime Environment (JRE) of your computer, replacing earlier versions of these files.

 Windows
 ~~~~~~~~~~~~~~~